xak2000/nomad/website/source/guides/security/securing-nomad.html.md

 ```

 Nomad's cert_file and key_file can be reloaded via SIGHUP simply by
-updating the TLS stanza to:
+updating the TLS block to:

 ```hcl
 tls {